instante/bootstrap3renderer/docs/en/index.md

 End

-> Renders all hidden inputs, and then the closing tag of form.
+> Renders all hidden inputs and a closing tag of the form.

 ```smarty
 {$form->render('end')} or {/form}